krispayne/obsidian-bonorum/00-09 System/05 Templates/Course Module Note.md

 >[!abstract|publissy-gold]+ Objectives
 >
-> - What were the objectives for this module?
+> - What were the objectives for this <% courseBreakdown %>?

 [Open course in Things](<% encodedLink %>)
 # Assignments